Separation-Utility Pareto Frontier: An Information-Theoretic Characterization: Methods: Regularization with Theoretical Guarantees

 \section{Methods: Regularization with Theoretical Guarantees}

 We present a principled regularization framework for enforcing \emph{separation} during training.
-To maintain consistency and clarity, we first introduce the setting and notation, then develop the theoretical results in the following order: \textbf{Section \ref{sub:utility-sep-tradeoff}}: The characterization of the separation-utility Pareto frontier; \textbf{Section \ref{sub:CMI}}: The justification for Conditional Mutual Information (CMI) as a rigorous measure of separation violation; \textbf{Section \ref{sub:when-tradeoff}}: The conditions under which a trade-off is unavoidable.
+To maintain consistency and clarity, we first introduce the setting and notation, then develop the theoretical results in the following order: \textbf{Section \ref{sub:utility-sep-tradeoff}}: The characterization of the separation-utility Pareto frontier; \textbf{Section \ref{sub:CMI}}: The justification for Conditional Mutual Information (CMI) as a rigorous quantification of separation violation; \textbf{Section \ref{sub:when-tradeoff}}: The conditions under which the trade-off becomes strict.